Inputting Japanese text in Linux and some BSDs

 These were the only two that I spent time testing.
 In fluxbox and spectrwm, there was an icon on the taskbar (with spectrwm, I used tint2) but I could only manipulate it with mouseclicks.
 Anyway, with multiple monitors, I found it necessary to use byuu's script.

-In summary, I think it's far easier to get it working with fcitx, especially with multiple monitors, where, unlike ibus, it had no trouble.
-The only issue with fcitx is that one has to, after starting fcitx, stop it and manually change that mozc:False entry to True.
+In summary, I think it's far easier to get it working with fcitx5, especially with multiple monitors, where, unlike ibus, it had no trouble.

 TOC

-OpenBSD now uses the xenodm display manager so I couldn't easily drop out of X, edit .config/fcitx/profile and restart X. Instead, I edited the profile, changing anthy:False, to Anthy:True and tried just closing openbox, my usual window manager and logging in again.
+At one point OpenBSD only used the xenodm display manager so I couldn't easily drop out of X, edit .config/fcitx5/profile and restart X. Instead, I edited the profile, openbox, my usual window manager and logging in again.
 I got different results with different VirtualBox installs.
 In one case, that worked, and I could then input Japanese, in another case, I had to reboot before the changes showed up in profile.

-You may also need to add the XMODIDFIERS=@im-fcitx, etc., to .xsession which is preferred to .xinitc with OpenBSD.
+If using xenodm, you may also need to add the XMODIDFIERS=@im-fcitx, etc., to .xsession which is preferred to .xinitc with OpenBSD, when using xenodm.

 TOC